rashminiyashodha7/Selinium_Hybrid_Framework/README.md

 # Selinium_Hybrid_Framework
-hybrid framework with Selenium and Java, integrated with Jenkins CI.
-The tutorial covers Jenkins installation, plugin configuration, and integrating a GitHub repository.
-Learn how to execute automated tests within a CI/CD pipeline.
+hybrid framework with Selenium and Java, integrated with Jenkins CI.This project covers how to execute automated tests within a CI/CD pipeline.